Ayushparikh-code/Web-dev-mini-projects/Tindog/readme.md

 ### Tindog
-It is a copy of tinder, customised for dogs to find their mate
+It is just a copy of tinder, customised for dogs to find their mate and doges also to get there master.

 ### Use of the Project:
-Used by people to find the love for their dogs
+Used by people to find the love for their dogs.
+Here everykind of dogs are available in this website

 ### Tech Stack
 * HTML5